camunda/camunda-docs/versioned_docs/version-0.26/components/operate/userguide/basic-operate-navigation.md

 ---
 id: basic-operate-navigation
 title: Getting familiar with Operate
+description: "View a deployed workflow and inspect a workflow instance after deploying a workflow to Zeebe and creating at least one workflow instance."
 ---

 This section "Getting familiar with Operate" and the next section “Variables and incidents” assumes that you’ve deployed a workflow to Zeebe and have created at least one workflow instance.